-BOOK REVIEW: Ayinla Omowura: Life and times of an Apala legend
+BOOK REVIEW: Ayinla Omowura: Life and times of an Apala Legend

 The author writes about meeting his family members and was able to piece together pieces of scattered information that had been bandied in the past.
 It is to his credit and his team that he was able to meet almost all members of the family and friends to be able to give a complete picture of the life of the musician.

-Chapter six, Ayinla and his music, is an album by album analysis of the late Apala king’s about twenty records that he waxed while alive and also a few of his live plays.
-The record of his live plays were not enough as the writer had earlier pointed out that the musician always made sure his performances went on record.
+Chapter six: Ayinla and his music is an album by album analysis of the late Apala king’s about twenty records that he waxed while alive and also a few of his live plays.
+The record of his live plays was not enough as the writer had earlier pointed out that the musician always made sure his performances went on record.

-The late musician’s younger brother Dauda who released one or two albums after his brother’s death and the bitter rivalry from Akeem, Omowura’s first son, who saw himself as the rightful heir to the throne and would not cooperate with his uncle; all led to the demise of the legacy of the Apala maestro.
+The rivalry between the late musician’s younger brother, Dauda, who released one or two albums after his brother’s death, and Akeem, Omowura’s first son, who saw himself as the rightful heir to the throne and would not cooperate with his uncle; all led to the demise of the legacy of the Apala maestro.

 Comments